-be the stopping time when the root is first recolored to $\ca$ in $(Y_t)$.
-We can assume without loss of generality that neither $X_0(r)$ nor $Y_0(r)$ are colors $\ca$ or $\cb$.
-Since otherwise, by the hypothesis of the lemma, there are no disagreements in the leaves and hence $X_0 = Y_0$, in which case the lemma is trivially true.
-Hence, our goal is to show that And the main step is to show that
+We can assume without loss of generality that $X_0(r)$ [and hence $Y_0(r)$] does not equal either ${c_1}$ or $\cb$.
+Otherwise, by the hypothesis of the lemma, there are no disagreements in the leaves, and hence $X_0 = Y_0$.
+Hence, our goal is to show that